FAIRmat-NFDI/pynxtools/docs/how-tos/nexus/writing-an-appdef.md

-# Writing a Simple Application Definition
+# Writing an application definition

 !!! danger "Work in progress"